Simply Business homepage

 This flexibility also extends to voting rights.
 Much like profit allocation, voting rights do not have to be in proportion to ownership.

-Just as importantly, the operating agreement is not cast in stone.
+One of the other benefits of an LLC company is that the operating agreement is not cast in stone.
 It can be amended and changed to meet the needs of the business as it grows and matures.

 6. Brand power and financing.

 Most states require that you include the words ”limited liability company” or “LLC” as part of your name.
-That can be an advantage.
-It helps convey that you’re a more formal business structure than a sole proprietorship.
-You look more like a bigger fish in a bigger pond.
+That may be good for your business since a more formal business structure may give you more credibility with lenders and investors.

-An LLC is often seen as being a more reliable, responsible business partner than a sole proprietor.
+An LLC is often seen as a more reliable, responsible business partner than a sole proprietor.
 That can be important for your customers.
 It shows the IRS and other government agencies that you’re not an employee of that corporation.

 Do I Really Need the Benefits of an LLC?

-You also should weigh the benefits of an LLC against the time, costs, and additional recordkeeping involved with getting an LLC up and running.
+You also should weigh the benefits of creating an LLC against the time, costs, and additional recordkeeping involved with getting an LLC up and running.
 For some businesses, it makes sense right off the bat.
 For others, moving to an LLC is part of a business’s growth.

 Three Signs an LLC May Be Right for You